syncfusion/blazor-docs/src/navigations/menu-bar/how-to/customize-menu-using-events.md

----
-title: "Customize Menu Bar Using Events"
-component: "Menu Bar"
-description: "This section helps to learn how to Customize Menu Bar Using Events."
----

 # Customize Menu Bar Using Events

 The Menu Bar provides a set of events to enable users to customize it.